Frequently Asked Questions

 We primarily assess academic performance using grades, weighted and unweighted GPA, and class rank.
-We put less stock in test scores and do not require certain scores for candidates to receive an invitation to apply.
+We do not look at test scores as a part of our application review process.
 As we move along in our selection process, we focus on the quality and content of a candidate’s application and interview.

 Does the Goodnight Scholars Program application include a letter of recommendation from my school’s counselor?